leafingio/monolithic-node-seed/README.md

 * `application/json` will send json
 * `application/xml` will send json parsed to xml

-### Testing
+## Testing
 You can create tests inside every module.
 Mocha is prepared to run every tests.js file that founds inside server folder.
 To run your tests just type `npm test` in the shell.
 See Post module for examples.

+## Continuous integration
+I've added a .travis.yml file to use continuous integration with Travis CI.
+This file has all the configuration needed to test your repository with Travis CI.
+Just signup in Travis CI web, activate your repository and push a commit.
+It will start running all the tests for you.
+You can configure the behaviour needed for your project.

 ## Work Flow